pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 For example, the possibility of a meteorite striking the road is outside our factual context and thus cannot be evidence for a higher probability of a road accident.
 Yes, meteorites do strike the Earth, but we have no means of taking its likelihood into account since we have no knowledge (in our day-to-day factual context) about what makes a meteorite strike less or more likely.
 As another example, the author's hatred of bees is not a causal factor in the lack of mention of bees in his work because nothing in our factual context shows the causal relationship; hating bees does not means you do not write about them — you may even write at great length against them — and not writing about bees does not necessarily arise from your hatred of them.
 In both the examples, the non-factors are arbitrary, i.e. detached from our knowledge.

-_The above examples lead us to the next topic, i.e. evidence vs. the arbitrary_...
+_The above discussion leads us to the topic to be discussed later: evidence vs. the arbitrary_...

+### Note on factual context
+A factual context in a given situation consists of everything you know and can hold within your focus effectively in the given situation.
+Hence, your factual context what you know you do not know, i.e. what you know to be outside your factual context.
+For example, if I know I do not know about, say, Jupiter's weather, that knowledge is outside my factual context though the knowledge that I do not know it is within my factual context.
+Your factual context also includes what you know to be important or potentially important and thus relevant to learn.
+If you have no knowledge about how to learn something, its consideration is outside your factual context.
+If you have no knowledge about whether something is important or potentially important, then its importance or potential importance is outside your factual context, which means it is not relevant to learn.
+Note that relevance is always with respect to what you know, which is why saying "relevant within your knowledge" is redundant.

-## Evidence vs. the arbitrary
+### Evidence vs. the arbitrary
 It is easy to dismiss false factors, but it may be harder to recognise and dismiss the arbitrary, especially since they may often seem plausible.
 For example, one may point to a mention of a flying machine in an ancient source as evidence of an advanced civilisation from ancient times.
 As another example, one may take a medium narrating a dead person's personal stories as evidence that the medium is in fact talking to the dead.
 As another example, one may hear annectotes of people "remembering" things they had no means of knowing and take them as evidence for reincarnation.
 Do these count as evidence?

-To identify evidence, we must identify a standard of proof within a factual context.
+As seen in the previous section, to identify evidence, we must identify a standard of proof within a factual context.
 Evidence can exist neither out of context nor apart from the standard of proof.

 - Integration of the self-evident to achieve complex knowledge
   - Why flat-earthers are not empirical since they disintegrate observations from a broader context that is observed